loiccoyle/tinyticker/startup_scripts/README.md

 They will be run as the `tinyticker-web` web interface starts up.

 To upload files on the Raspberry Pi, head over to [`http://tinyticker.local/startup`](http://tinyticker.local/startup) and drop the files there.
+They will be saved to the `~/.config/tinyticker/startup` folder on the Raspberry pi.

 - **[`buttons_2in7.py`](buttons_2in7.py)**